 MAC Bilbao will run alongside MUN Bilbao, sharing the Opening Ceremony and the final General Assembly session and Closing Ceremony.
 During the rest of the conference, the MAC delegates will be in Working groups, the Senior Arctic Officers' meeting and the Ministers' meeting.

 There are two Working Groups which will debate one topic each.
-The Arctic Monitoring and Assessment Programme (AMAP) will debate the Question of Methane Hydrates and Climate Change, whilst the Sustainable Development Working Group (SDWG) will debate the Question of Broadband Connectivity in Arctic Communities.
+The Arctic Monitoring and Assessment Programme (AMAP) will debate the Question of Arctic Wetlands and Climate Change, whilst the Sustainable Development Working Group (SDWG) will debate the Question of Educational Opportunity for Arctic Children.
 Each delegation consists of two delegates, each one sitting in one of the Working Groups.
 They will then sit together in the Senior Arctic Officers' Meeting where one of the delegates is the Senior Arctic Officer and then in the Minsters' Meeting, where the second delegate is the Minister.

 A Delegates' Guide and Research Report will be provided to delegates before Christmas 2017.